CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - Does not affect attacks.

 #### Stay Her Appetite
- - Card Erratum: Change "plus two" to "plus five." \[Effective 11/3/97]
+ - _Card Erratum_: Change "plus two" to "plus five." \[Effective 11/3/97]
- - If Stay Her Appetite is played on an ally with no prowess, there is no attack, but all other affects of the card apply.
+ - _If Stay Her Appetite_ is played on an ally with no prowess, there is no attack, but all other affects of the card apply.

 #### Stealth
  - Prevents the revealing of a creature on-guard.

 #### Sudden Call
- - You may not shuffle Sudden Call into your deck while you are drawing cards.
+ - You may not shuffle _Sudden Call_ into your deck while you are drawing cards.
 Drawing cards is an indivisible action.

 #### Summons from Long Sleep
- - Card Erratum: Change "When the reserved creature is played, another Dragon or Drake may be reserved." to "Discard this card after the reserved creature attacks."
+ - _Card Erratum_: Change "When the reserved creature is played, another Dragon or Drake may be reserved." to "Discard this card after the reserved creature attacks."
  - Reseving the creature does not count against the hazard limit.

 #### Sun